Magi-KS/GurimoA/src/contents/records/rails-is-slow.md

   1.030089s   1   0.67%
   1.032636s   2   1.33%
 ```
-Cool we get 5 request per second even with the simulated IO, all we gotta do is to have the amount of worker that is equivalent to the highest concurrent request we'll ever get, problem solved.
+Cool we get 5 requests per second even with the simulated IO, all we gotta do is to have the amount of worker that is equivalent to the highest concurrent request we'll ever get, problem solved.

 While that is correct but what is the cost?
-Unicorn creates more worker by process forking each process would require their own memory space.
+Unicorn creates more worker by process forking, each process would require their own memory space.
 An average Rails application would be around 200MB per process so if you need to be able to handle 100 concurrent request then you will need at least `100 * 200MB` or memory available which is `20GB` of `RAM` just to handle 100 concurrent request within 1 second.

 Well that sounds expensive to run but it scales I guess, no choice but to fork the cash over to the cloud provider.
 Well no so fast, Unicorn isn't the only Rack application server available, we have also Puma.

 ## Rails With Puma

 Puma is the default application server for Rails since Rails 5 and there is a good reason for it.
-Puma is able to have worker thread, a thread requires a lot less memory to maintain compared to a another process.
+Puma is able to have worker threads, a thread requires a lot less memory to maintain compared to a another process.
 So puma is be able to achieve what Unicorn is able to achieve with much less memory requirement.

-Let's do some test, we can start up `Puma` with `1 CPU and 100 thread`:
+Let's do some test, we can start up `Puma` with `1 CPU and 100 threads`:
 ```bash
 docker run -p 8080:3000 --cpus 1 -e RAILS_MAX_THREADS=100 -e RAILS_ENV=production magi-ks-rails-benchmark bundle exec rails s -b 0.0.0.0
 ```